 “Cuba: The fairest island human eyes have yet to beheld…” Christopher Columbus 1492

 With its tropical beaches and shimmering coral seas, Cuba, the largest island in the Caribbean, was the choice destination for something of a special celebration!
-My best friend Bridget and I recently had a week of fun and indulgence in Cuba to celebrate the year we both turn 50!
+My best friend Bridget and I recently had a week of fun and indulgence in Cuba to celebrate 2018 as being the year we both turn 50!

 We booked a TUI package holiday to enjoy a week of relaxation in the sun, interwoven with a couple of excursions to get a glimpse of this beautiful and fascinating country.
 Our all inclusive hotel was conveniently located on the north coast just an hour’s drive from Havana to the west and an hour or so from Varadero airport to the east.

 After a couple of days to relax and unwind in the hotel, our first proper glimpse of Cuba took place during a day out in a jeep!
 Julio, the young Cuban driver collected us from our hotel at 09:30 and whisked us off on a mini adventure!